Azure/login/README.md

 > - Ensure the CLI version is 2.30 or above to support login with OIDC.
 > - By default, Azure access tokens issued during OIDC based login could have limited validity.
 Azure access token issued by Service Principal is expected to have an expiration of 1 hour by default.
 And with Managed Identities, it would be 24 hours.
 This expiration time is further configurable in Azure.
 Refer to [access-token lifetime](https://learn.microsoft.com/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.

-Before your use Azure Login Action with OIDC, you need to configure a federated identity credential on an service principal or a managed identity.
+Before you use Azure Login Action with OIDC, you need to configure a federated identity credential on an service principal or a managed identity.

 - Prepare a service principal for Login with OIDC
   - [Create a service principal and assign a role to it](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal)